DOI-USGS/cdi-software-tutorials-2025/git-basics/README.md

 --> it may be useful to have mini-lectures between exercises for more background information

 1. [Exercise 1](./pages/ex1-clone-and-setup.md): clone the upstream repository and get set up
-   1. git config username
+   1. git init
-   2. .gitignore
+   2. git clone
-   3. git init
+   3. git config username
+   4. .gitignore
-   4. git remote -v (demo)
+   5. git remote -v (demo)
       1. managing remotes <- should we have them rename origin to upstream?
-2. [Exercise 2](./pages/ex2-local-branch.md): create a local branch
+2. [Exercise 2](./pages/ex2-local-branch-and-commit.md): create a local branch
    1. switch between branches (git switch or git checkout -b branch)
    2. make changes on branch, add, commit -m
       1. what is staging?